-This Day In Market History: Dow Hits Dot-Com Bubble Peak
+This Day In Market History: Dow Hits Dot-Com Bubble Peak - Benzinga

 Over the next two years, the Dow dropped 15.6%, but it held up relatively well compared to the 22.3% drop in the S&P 500 and the 51% drop in the Nasdaq.

-At the time, the Dow’s largest components included General Electric Company (NYSE: GE), Exxon Mobil Corporation (NYSE: XOM) and Microsoft Corporation (NASDAQ: MSFT).
+At the time, the Dow’s largest components included General Electric Company GE, Exxon Mobil Corporation XOM and Microsoft Corporation MSFT.

 Following its January 2000 peak, the Dow wouldn’t make new all-time highs again until 2006.
 However, it fared much better than the Nasdaq, which wouldn’t surpass its dot-com bubble peak until 2015.

-Twenty-one years later, investors who bought the SPDR Dow Jones Industrial Average ETF Trust (NYSE: DIA) on the day the Dow peaked back in 2000 and held until today would be sitting on a 323.3% total return.
+Investors who bought the SPDR Dow Jones Industrial Average ETF Trust DIA on the day the Dow peaked back in 2000 and held until today would be sitting on a more than 300% total return.